Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 As mentioned above, the interface for sending message changes from "begin add item, populate buffer, end add item" to "create struct, pass struct to SendMessage".
 However, there are more changes beyond just the interface to the way messages are sent:

-In order to avoid allocations, message sending is no longer deferred to the end of the frame.
-The send buffer is sized to contain one MTU worth of data, and when the send buffer is full, the data is sent immediately.[^1][^2]

-[^1]: There are two alternatives to this that would require allocations: placing struct instances on a queue (stack memory cannot outlive its stack context, so a boxing allocation would be required) or allowing the buffer to grow (in addition to requiring allocations, this would also require checks on buffer bounds at every write, which significantly slows down serialization performance)
-[^2]: This does mean that serialization cannot be jobified.
-However, with the new serializers, serialization is likely to be fast enough that the overhead of the context switch to move the data to a job is likely more expensive than the cost of serializing it.
-However, should profiling continue to show serialization as a hotspot, having everything in one location should make it easy to refactor later to jobify it.
+Each client object holds on it a fixed-size `SendQueue` of FastBufferWriters associated with that client (fixed-size so as to avoid allocations, but large enough to reasonably hold all the messages that would need to be sent in a single frame, and with the size adjustable by game teams if it turns out to still be too small).
+At the start of each frame, this queue size is `0`, and the writer in index 0 persists from frame to frame, wrapping a `NativeArray<byte>` allocated with `Allocator.Persistent`.
+When we need to write a message, if the writer in `SendQueue[queueSize]` doesn't have enough remaining capacity to hold the message we're attempting to write, we increment the queue size and create a new writer wrapping a new `NativeArray<byte>` allocated with `Allocator.TempJob`.
+This allocator is much faster than GC allocation, approaching the speed of stack allocation, and doesn't create an object that's garbage collected (instead, it must be manually deallocated).

 There are three special cases for how the sending logic serializes the message.

 ### Sending to a single remote client

-Each client object holds on it a FastNetworkWriter associated with that client.
-When sending to a single remote client, this writer can be trivially reused.

 The first thing the sending logic does is call the `GetSizeUpperBound()` method on the message and compare the result against the size left in the buffer.
-If the buffer doesn't have enough space left for the message, **the first two bytes of the writer are overwritten with the value of writer.Position, and then the writer's buffer is immediately sent to the transport and cleared, with the first two bytes being reserved for the total size of the next batch**.
+If the buffer doesn't have enough space left for the message, the first two bytes of the writer are overwritten with the value of writer.Position, and then the writer's buffer is placed onto the client's send queue and a new buffer allocated with `Allocator.TempJob`.

 **If at any time, `GetSizeUpperBound()` returns a value larger than `MTU - sizeof(MessageHeader) - sizeof(short)`, an exception is thrown and the message is not sent.**